git-robi/so_long/README.md

 # 🎮 so_long - A classic 2D Game

-Hey there! 👋 Welcome to my so_long project, where I created a 2D game using the MLX graphics library.
-Get ready for a cute adventure where you help a little character collect items and find their way to freedom!
+Hey there!
+Welcome to my so_long project, where I created a 2D game using the MLX graphics library.
+Get ready for a cute adventure where you help a little character (my dog) collect items and find their way to freedom!

-## 🎯 What's This Project About?
+## What's This Project About?

 This project challenged me to create a small 2D game where:
-- 🎨 I had to work with a graphics library (MLX)
+- I had to work with a graphics library (MLX)
-- 🗺️ Parse and validate map files
+- Parse and validate map files
-- 🎮 Handle player movement and interactions
+- Handle player movement and interactions
-- 🖼️ Manage sprites and animations
+- Manage sprites and animations
-- 🎵 Create an engaging gaming experience
+- Create an engaging gaming experience

-## 🎨 Game Features
+## Game Features

 ### Map Elements:
 - `P` Player - Our adorable protagonist